OliverCadman/nubiyan_twist_ci_ms1/README.md

 ## User Stories

-1. Fans/potential fans:
+1. As a new visitor, I want to navigate through the website easily, so I can find what I need with efficiency.
+2. As a new visitor, I want to find and navigate through the merchandise section intuitively, so I can make any purchases with ease.
-    1. As a fan, I want to be able to easily navigate to and clearly view gig listings, so I can see if they are performing near me.
+3. As a visitor interested in buying a record, I want to be able to preview the band's songs easily, so I can better determine if I want to make a final purchase.
-    2. As a new fan, I want to be able to sign up to a mailing list, so I can keep updated about new releases and upcoming shows/tours.
+4. As a fan, I want to be able to sign up to a mailing list, so I can keep updated about new releases and upcoming shows/tours.
-    3. As a potential fan, I want to see footage of their live shows, so I can determine if it's worth spending money to see them live.
+5. As a potential fan, I want to see footage of the band's live shows, so I can determine if it's worth spending money to see them live.
-    4. As a fan, I want to view a biography, so I can find out more about the history of the band.

-2. DJs/Record Collectors:
-    1. As a DJ, I want to find testimonies from verified publications, so I can determine how much of a presence the band has.
+6. As a potential fan, I want to find testimonies from verified publications, so I can determine how much of a presence the band has.
-    2. As a record collector, I want to be able to easily preview songs, so I can determine if their records are worth purchasing.
-    3. As a record collector/DJ, I want to find and navigate through the merchandise section intuitively, so I can make any purchases with ease.
+7. As a fan, I want to view a biography, so I can find out more about the history of the band and its members.
-    4. As a record collector, I want to see images of the band's vinyls and sleeves, so I can gauge the visual aesthetics of the records.
+8. As a fan, I want to be able to easily navigate to and clearly view gig listings, so I can see if they are performing near me.
-    5. As a DJ, I want to know who the band have collaborated with, so I can better curate my setlists that I will feature the band on.

-3. Promoters/Venue Owners:
-    1. As a promoter/venue owner, I want to easily navigate to a contact form, so I can get in touch with the band/band manager efficiently.
+9. As a promoter/venue owner, I want to easily navigate to a contact form, so I can get in touch with the band/band manager efficiently.
-    2. As a venue owner, I want to see footage/photos of the band's live shows, so I can see how many people they will bring into my venue.
-    3. As a promoter, I want to be able to easily find which promoters/labels the band are affiliated with, so I can determine the band's presence in the music industry.
-    4. As a venue owner, I want to easily navigate to the band's gig listings, so I can gauge how active the band are in the live music scene.
-    5. As a venue owner, I want to see how many of their shows have sold out, so I can be confident that my venue will be filled to capacity.
+10. As a venue owner, I want to see how many of their shows have sold out, so I can be confident that my venue will be filled to capacity.

 ## Wireframes